monarc-project/monarc-project.github.io/README.md

 ```

 The website will be automatically generated thanks to GitHub Actions and the
-result deployed on the GitHub Organization Pages
+result deployed on the MONARC GitHub Organization Pages
 (available [here](https://www.monarc.lu)).